Royal Icing Made Safe

 It’s an unavoidable fact of the holiday season—gift returns.
 Billions of dollars in gifts are returned each holiday season.
 Consumers rush back to the store or flock to online retailers to return or exchange gifts that they do not want for a variety of reasons–wrong size, duplicate, don’t like it, can’t use it, defective.

-Recent retail news indicates that the traditional return or exchange may not be as easy as it’s been in past years; 60% of retailers are said to be rolling out stricter policies for 2022.
+Recent retail news indicates that the traditional return or exchange may not be as easy as it’s been in past years; 60% of retailers are said to be rolling out stricter policies.
 Due to rising transportation and other inflationary costs, companies have been updating their return policies in an effort to curb the costs and hassles of returns.
 Updates may include a shorter return window, required receipt or proof of purchase, and shipping or restocking fees.
+Further, a recent Rossen Report states that a significant number of retailers are now charging some sort of fee for returns.
+To see the list of retailers and the fees one may encounter, check out this Rossen Report with information supplied by Narvar, a returns-management company.

-To avoid surprises no matter where you shop, read the fine print or ask questions to familiarize yourself with the return or exchange options before purchase and include a gift receipt with your gifts to reduce hassles for the recipient.
-Consumer Reports has outlined the current (2022) return guidelines of popular retailers categorizing them as the “best and worst return policies.”
+To avoid surprises no matter where you shop, read the fine print or ask questions to familiarize yourself with the return or exchange options before purchase and include a gift receipt with gifts to reduce hassles for the recipient.
+Consumer Reports outlined the return guidelines for 2023 of popular retailers categorizing them as the “best and worst return policies.”

-Make your holiday returns go more smoothly with these tips:
+Make your returns (holiday or otherwise) go more smoothly with these tips:

 • Know the retailer’s policies before making a purchase.
 What is the return policy and how does it work?
 Restocking fee?
 Cash refunds?
 Exchanges only?
 Store credit?
 Return shipping?
 Can online purchase be returned to local store?
 Be aware of third-party sellers who may have a different return policy than the retailer (i.e., Amazon, Walmart, Best Buy, eBay, and Newegg).